Homebrew/homebrew-cask/CONTRIBUTING.md

 4: Switch to a new branch (ie. `new-feature`), and work from there: `git checkout -b new-feature`.

+5: You will probably also want to set `export HOMEBREW_DEVELOPER=1`.
+This variable prevents Homebrew from switching to the `master` branch every time, among other things.

 ## Adding a Cask